 Located on the Iberian Peninsula, Spain is the largest among the three sovereign nations present.
 The total area of land area covered under Spain is 505,992 square kilometer.
 Officially known as the Kingdom of Spain, it touches Portugal, Morocco, France, Andorra, and Gibraltar from their borders.
 There are five mountain ranges in all that cross the country and two islands present are, Balearic Islands in the Mediterranean Sea and Canary Islands lying in the Atlantic Ocean.

 Spain became the global empire in the early modern period and one of the first countries to colonize the new world.
-It left a wonderful legacy of 500 million people who has Spanish as a first language making it the second most spoken language in the world.
+It left a wonderful legacy of 500 million people who have Spanish as a first language making it the second most spoken language in the world.
 Spanish is the official language, recognized in the constitution as Castilian, of Spain.
 Not only is Spanish but the country recognizes Basque, Catalan, Galician and Occitan as regional languages.

 The total population of Spain, as per 2013 estimates, is 46,704,314 and the people are quite fun loving by nature, with a laid-back kind of attitude.
 Apparently, they seem to be serious in nature, but after conversing for a while, they appear to be very friendly and helpful.